makspaderin/vue-workshop/README.md

 Copy user.properties.template as user.properties and change local.server.deploy.dir property so it points to your local Cloubi 2 deploy directory.

-`npm run deploy:local` will build and deploy product theme to your local Cloubi 2.
+`npm run deploy` will build and deploy product theme to your local Cloubi 2.

+### Customizing theme

+`config/sasVars.js`
+Can be used to change theme colors fonts and certain dimensions.

+For further customisation you can implement your own versions of components used by the theme.